Key messages for patients

 Intended benefits

-In people with chronic or disabling headaches, injecting the greater occipital nerve as part of a headache management plan can provide temporary benefits in approximately two thirds of cases.
-These benefits may be short-lived, lasting only one to two weeks, but some people can experience considerably longer periods of benefit making this a worthwhile treatment to pursue.
-The headaches may ease in frequency or severity or stop for a period of time.
-Unfortunately in about one in three cases the injection does not provide any useful benefit.
+In people with chronic or disabling headaches, injection of the greater occipital nerve as part of a headache management plan can provide temporary benefits in approximately two thirds of cases.
+The benefits may be short-lived, lasting only one to two weeks, however some people can experience a much longer period of improvement, making this a worthwhile treatment option.
+Headaches may become less frequent or less severe or may stop altogether for a period of time.
+Unfortunately, in about one in three cases the injection does not provide any useful benefit.

-In people who have had this injection previously, the benefit can occasionally vary from one occasion to the next but patients who respond well typically continue to do so.
+In people who have had this injection previously, the level of benefit can occasionally vary from one treatment to the next, but patients who respond well typically continue to do so.
+For safety reasons, steroid injections are given no more often than once every three months.

 Who will perform my procedure?